paritoshgupta/onnx-model-packaging/README.md

 - Example shows using an ONNX model and package within a container that serves a Flask app that performs the prediction.

+- CI/CD platforms are the foundation of automation and reliable results.

 - Model Used:
     - RoBERTa Sequence Classification
     - place the model (.onnx) file inside /webapp directory